kyverno/chainsaw/website/docs/more/crds.md

-# Custom resource definitions
+# Working with CRDs

 New Custom Resource Definitions are not immediately available for use in the Kubernetes API until the Kubernetes API has acknowledged them.

-If a Custom Resource Definition is being defined inside of a test step, be sure to to wait for the CustomResourceDefinition object to appear.
+If a Custom Resource Definition is being defined inside of a test step, be sure to wait for the CustomResourceDefinition object to appear.

 For example, given this Custom Resource Definition: